shanoaice/Aurum-Primer/BUILD.md

 # Build Instructions

-## Prerequsites
+## Prerequisites

-Please refer to Tauri's [Prerequsities](https://tauri.app/v1/guides/getting-started/prerequisites) page.
-You can whether it is met by running `yarn tauri info` in the root directory of this project, after you have bootstrapped dependencies (as in the [Frontend](#frontend) section).
+Please refer to Tauri's [Prerequisites](https://tauri.app/v1/guides/getting-started/prerequisites) page.
+You can check whether it is met by running `yarn tauri info` in the root directory of this project, after you have bootstrapped dependencies (as in the [Frontend](#frontend) section).

 ## Frontend